 The Lack of Sex Ed in the United States is a Major Problem—Here’s Why

-Raise your hand if this sounds familiar: Your introduction to sex, pregnancy, and pleasure came from a ragtag combination of vague parental stammerings, that one girl at school with an older brother who passed along anything he told her, and The Care and Keeping of You (an iconic text, in our opinions).
+Raise your hand if this sounds familiar: Your introduction to sex, pregnancy, and pleasure came from a ragtag combination of vague parental stammerings, that one girl at school with an older brother who passed along anything he told her, and The Care and Keeping of You (The iconic American Girl book).

-While it makes for funny stories to look back on (“wait, you thought babies came from WHERE?!”), a lack of comprehensive sex ed actually puts our youth at risk for misinformation, sexually transmitted diseases, and unplanned pregnancies.
+While it makes for funny stories to look back on (“wait, you thought babies came from WHERE?!”), a lack of comprehensive sex ed actually puts youth and beyond at risk for misinformation, sexually transmitted diseases, and unplanned pregnancies.
 Here’s why it’s so important to promote accurate, inclusive sexual education.

 First, let’s look at the current state of sex ed.